Simplify Your GST Compliance with Expert Guidance!

 Subsidies

-Any subsidy which is direct link to the supply will be the part of value of supply except subsidies provided by the central government and state government.
+Any subsidy directly related to the supply will be included in the supply's value, except for subsidies provided by the federal and state governments.

 Exclusions in the Value of supply

-There are two types of discount which is required to be excluded from the value of supply.
+There are two types of discounts that must be excluded from the value of supply.

 Discounts details are given as under:-